aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 ```

 The above docker command runs the `sc server` softcover command in the container.

+This will allow us to automatically see our updates in the web browser, anytime we save our changes.

 The command internally runs the `sc build:html` command to build the `mybook.html` file in the `/book/html` directory of the container.
 It then starts up a web server inside the container that serves the generated `/book/html/mybook.html` file through port 4000 of the container.